samuel-jimenez/GramEditor/docs/src/development/linux.md

 On Linux, Rust's default linker is [LLVM's `lld`](https://blog.rust-lang.org/2025/09/18/Rust-1.90.0/).
 Alternative linkers, especially [Wild](https://github.com/davidlattimore/wild) and [Mold](https://github.com/rui314/mold) can significantly improve clean and incremental build time.

-At present Zed uses Mold in CI because it's more mature.
+At present Tehanu uses Mold in CI because it's more mature.
 For local development Wild is recommended because it's 5-20% faster than Mold.

 These linkers can be installed with `script/install-mold` and `script/install-wild`.